Skip to content

 The UK is seeking to be pro-innovation, encouraging AI development and setting broad policy guidelines while emphasising five cross-sectoral principles for existing regulators to interpret and apply.
 Those principles are: safety, security and robustness, appropriate transparency and explainability, fairness, accountability and governance, and contestability and redress.
 Since regulators are still in the process of creating a cohesive policy, there’s no specific timeline for when regulations will be released,

-While AI policy is still under development in these countries and others like China, Australia, and Brazil, The EU has produced the world’s first comprehensive law governing AI, which will come into effect in 2024.
+While AI policy is still under development in these countries and others like China, Australia and Brazil, The EU has produced the world’s first comprehensive law governing AI, which will come into effect in 2024.
 This law will ban some uses of AI, require companies to be transparent about how they develop and train their models, and hold them accountable for any harm.
 It will also require AI-generated content to be labelled, and create a system for citizens to lodge complaints if they believe they have been harmed by an AI system.

 Beyond regulatory compliance, AI applications for financial services companies should focus on broader risk management